nextthingco/docs/Gadget-docs/source/includes/_troubleshooting.md

 E:  Failed to connect to Gadget
 ```

-* Directly after flashing GadgetOS to CHIP Pro Dev Kit the board needs to reboot.
-Unplug from USB port and plug back in or power cycle using the on/off button.
+* Directly after flashing GadgetOS to your C.H.I.P.
+Pro Dev Kit the board needs to reboot.
+Unplug from USB port and plug back in or power cycle using the On/Off button.
 * As a security precaution, GadgetCLI generates a unique set of login credentials for each computer.
-This means that if you have deployed a project from one computer you will not be able to deploy from another computer unless you transfer the authorized keys found in the host computer .ssh/ directory.
+This means that if you have deployed a project from one computer, you will not be able to deploy from another computer unless you transfer the authorized keys found in the host computer .ssh/ directory.

 	**File names:**